splunk/SA-CrowdstrikeDevices/docs/quickstart/quickstart.md

     - If you choose to enable select sourcetypes, ensure the `stash` sourcetype is also selected so Notable events will be enriched with asset information.
 1. Save.

+---

 ## Disable existing asset sources

 !!! info "optional"

 It may be possible that you have existing Asset Lookups defined.
-If Crowdstrike is widely deployed in your environment the other existing lookups may no longer be needed.
+If Crowdstrike is widely deployed in your environment the existing lookups may no longer be needed.

+---

 ## Update default saved search schedule